webhippie/gettext_i18n_rails_js/README.md

 ## Versioning

-This library aims to adhere to [Semantic Versioning 2.0.0][http://semver.org/].
+This library aims to adhere to [Semantic Versioning 2.0.0][semver].
 Violations of this scheme should be reported as bugs.
 Specifically, if a minor or patch version is released that breaks backward compatibility, a new version should be immediately released that restores compatibility.
 Breaking changes to the public API will only be introduced with new major versions.

-As a result of this policy, you can (and should) specify a dependency on this gem using the [Pessimistic Version Constraint][http://guides.rubygems.org/patterns/#pessimistic-version-constraint] with two digits of precision.
+As a result of this policy, you can (and should) specify a dependency on this gem using the [Pessimistic Version Constraint][pvc] with two digits of precision.

 For example: